Institutional knowledge

 Those are huge numbers, but consider that 5.3 hours a week is nearly an entire workday wasted on hunting down information instead of working.
 That’s a lot of time spent waiting around that could be used on more productive work.

 Information silos inevitably pop up as companies grow.
 Employees aren’t intentionally hoarding knowledge; they just don’t know who needs it and how to get it to them.
-According to Deloitte, 72% of employees say they cannot find the information they need within their existing information systems.
+According to a Gartner survey, more than 50% of digital workers struggle to find the information needed to effectively perform their jobs.

 Knock down these silos.
 Give employees a better system for sharing institutional knowledge throughout the company.
 A company-wide collaborative learning system helps democratize information by making it available to everyone who needs it.